sudhansh200123061/Insta2.0/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+##About project
+it is a Instagram Clone. where you can comment,like and upload your posts.

 ## Getting Started
 1) make .env.local file in root folder(e.g ../Insta2.0/) which contains